hughker/documentation/onboarding/productFeed.md

 >tddy123uk,"Men's Pique Polo Shirt","Solid red, king-sized bed sheets made from 100% woven polyester 300-thread count fabric.
 Set includes one fitted sheet, one flat sheet and two standard pillowcases.
 Machine washable; extra-deep fitted pockets.",15.99,http://www.example.co.uk/image1.jpg,http://www.example.com/asp/sp.asp?cat=12&id=1030,Clothing & Accessories > Clothing > Dresses,http://www.example.co.uk/image1_thumb.jpg,in stock,Calvin Klein,13.65,cotton,red,34,98,89A,3.5,1977-04-22T06:00:00Z

-## Hide some products
+## Remove some products from appearing in the search

-This is possible to hide some products from the search.
-It can be useful when the feed is automatically generated.
-In order to hide some products, you need to add another field named “tags” and give it the value **“findify-hide”**.
+This is possible to remove some products from the search.
+This can be useful when the feed is automatically generated.
+In order to remove some products, you need to add another field named “tags” and give it the value **findify-remove**.

-In case you have already tags in your feed, separate the value “findify-hide” from the other values with a comma: “findify-hide, tag1, tag2”.
+In case you have already tags in your feed, separate the value “findify-remove" from the other values with a comma: “findify-remove, tag1, tag2”.